cppalliance/safe-cpp/proposal/draft.md

 };
 ```

-The [safety model](#memory-safety-as-terms-and-conditions) makes it clear where library code must insert panic calls.
+The [safety model](#memory-safety-as-terms-and-conditions) establishes rules for where library code must insert panic calls.
 If a function is marked safe but is internally unsound for some values of its arguments, it should check those arguments and panic before executing the unsafe operation.
-Unsafe functions generally don't panic because its incumbent on their callers to follow the preconditions of the function.
+Unsafe functions generally don't panic because its the responsibility of their callers to observe the preconditions of the function.

 # Design overview